-DECEMBER 9, 2022 (Arlington, VA/San Diego, CA) – Ellis Carr, the president and CEO of the Momentus Capital branded family of companies, has been named “Nonprofit Leader of the Year” by the Washington Business Journal.
+December 9, 2022 (Arlington, VA/San Diego, CA) – Ellis Carr, the president and CEO of Capital Impact Partners and CDC Small Business Finance, has been named “Nonprofit Leader of the Year” by the Washington Business Journal.

 The Washington Business Journal’s annual CEO of the Year awards highlight top leaders in the area that have demonstrated great innovation, strength and perseverance while also maintaining a commitment to the community.

-In 2022, Mr. Carr oversaw the launch of the Momentus Capital family of companies – which includes Capital Impact Partners, CDC Small Business Finance, and Ventures Lending Technologies, among other independent companies.
+In 2022, Mr. Carr oversaw the launch of the Momentus Capital branded family of organizations – which includes Capital Impact Partners, CDC Small Business Finance, and Ventures Lending Technologies, among other independent companies.

 By bringing these companies together with one shared vision and mission, they will be able to achieve much more, and much faster, than they could working as separate entities.

-The financial sector can play a greater role in helping build inclusive and equitable communities – by providing people with access to the capital and opportunities they deserve.
-Under the Momentus Capital umbrella, the family of companies will work holistically, and more deeply, to drive significant change that can help communities achieve the visions they have for themselves.
-At the center of this work: a focus on racial equity and those who have been overlooked, ignored, or systematically excluded from the current system.
+The financial sector can play a greater role in helping build strong communities – by providing people with access to the capital and opportunities they deserve.
+Under the Momentus Capital umbrella, the branded family of companies will work holistically, and more deeply, to drive significant change that can help communities achieve the visions they have for themselves.

 “The biggest shift there is we don’t come in with a prescription of what communities need.
 We adopt a servant-leader mentality by going in and asking questions, being humble and empathetic and actively listening to support the communities’ visions they have for themselves, not necessarily our view,” Mr. Carr said.
 “We have built an organization all about listening, understanding, and building partnerships with communities and entrepreneurs that best serve their needs.”